Medtronic plc (NYSE:MDT) is Vance Wealth Inc.’s 8th Largest Position

 Analysts Set New Price Targets

 Several equities analysts recently commented on the stock.
-Deutsche Bank Aktiengesellschaft boosted their price objective on shares of Medtronic from $80.00 to $87.00 in a research note on Wednesday, February 22nd.
+StockNews.com assumed coverage on shares of Medtronic in a research note on Thursday, March 16th.
+They set a “buy” rating for the company.
 Mizuho dropped their target price on shares of Medtronic from $100.00 to $95.00 and set a “buy” rating for the company in a research report on Tuesday, January 24th.
 Royal Bank of Canada lowered shares of Medtronic from an “outperform” rating to a “sector perform” rating and dropped their target price for the company from $102.00 to $89.00 in a research report on Monday, January 9th.
 UBS Group lowered shares of Medtronic from a “buy” rating to a “sell” rating and dropped their target price for the company from $127.00 to $79.00 in a research report on Wednesday, March 29th.
-Finally, StockNews.com initiated coverage on shares of Medtronic in a research report on Thursday, March 16th.
-They set a “buy” rating for the company.
+Finally, Deutsche Bank Aktiengesellschaft lifted their target price on shares of Medtronic from $80.00 to $87.00 in a research report on Wednesday, February 22nd.
 Two research analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and four have given a buy rating to the stock.
 According to data from MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of $90.11.

 About Medtronic